INGATESTONE & District

 1991 - New Wooden Spoon replaced the Greenwood Spoon

-1995 - New Triple’s competition introduced - The Royal British Legion Cup
+1995 - Royal British Legion Cup introduced as a Triple's Knockout

 1996 - Female Highest Checkout Award introduced